amitojdeep/amitojdeep.github.io/_pages/projects.md

 fullwidth: true
 redirect_from:
 ---
+# Projects

+Some of the projects that I have done in recent times are:

 ## Deep Convolutional Neural Networks for Traffic Sign Recognition & Detection  <br> (_June 2017 - July 2017_)
 `keras` `theano` `deep learning` `gtsrb` `gtsdb` `vgg` `vgg16` <br>